The Live-In Kitchen

 • Honey Syrup

-The honey syrup is a combination of honey and water in order to allow the honey to be easily mixed into the cocktail.
+The honey syrup is a simple syrup made of honey and water in order to allow the honey to be easily mixed into the cocktail.
 You can combine the honey and water in any ratio you prefer, but I like two parts honey to one part water.

 Tips for customizing